jpgill86/neurotic/docs/metadata.rst

 detect periods of intense activity.
 Note that burst detectors are only applied if fast loading is off (``lazy=False``).

 Detected bursts are plotted as epochs.
+Colors are inherited from ``amplitude_discriminators``, if they are provided there.

 Burst detectors are specified in metadata like this: